davidshtian/Learning-Strands-Agents/README.md

 This course takes you through a complete journey of learning how to build, customize, deploy, and orchestrate AI agents using the Strands Agents framework.
 All examples use the Amazon Bedrock Nova Lite model (`us.amazon.nova-lite-v1:0`).

+> Tips: You can also find more information and ask questions on [DeepWiki page](https://deepwiki.com/davidshtian/Learning-Strands-Agents).

 <img width="998" alt="image" src="https://github.com/user-attachments/assets/9393026d-c1dc-4476-ad2f-e4820c9ba344" />

 ## Prerequisites